tillsteinbach/CarConnectivity-plugin-mqtt/doc/Config.md

         "plugins": [
             {
-                "type": "mqtt", // Definition for the MQTT plugin "config": {
+                "type": "mqtt", // Definition for the MQTT plugin "disabled": false, // You can disable plugins without removing them from the config completely "config": {
                     "log_level": "error", // The log level for the plugin.
 Otherwise uses the global log level "broker": "192.168.0.123", // Broker hostname or IP address